-i= Identity of the user or agent (e.g., a mailing list manager) on behalf of which this message is signed (dkim-quoted-printable; OPTIONAL, default is an empty Local-part followed by an "@" followed by the domain from the "d=" tag).
-The syntax is a standard email address where the Local-part MAY be omitted.
-The domain part of the address MUST be the same as or a subdomain of the value of the "d=" tag.
+i= The Agent or User Identifier (AUID) on behalf of which the SDID is taking responsibility (dkim-quoted-printable; OPTIONAL, default is an empty local-part followed by an "@" followed by the domain from the "d=" tag).

+The syntax is a standard email address where the local-part MAY be omitted.
+The domain part of the address MUST be the same as, or a subdomain of, the value of the "d=" tag.